Fermium-co/LINQ4ES2015/CONTRIBUTING.md

 ## Reporting Bugs

-* Always update to the most recent master release; the bug may already be resolved.
+* Always update to the most recent release; the bug may already be resolved.
 * Search for similar issues in the issues list for this repo; it may already be an identified problem.

 ## Fork and branch